The Short Answer

 Bring in senior technology leadership when you need strong technology judgment now, but you are not ready to create a permanent executive role.

-This usually happens when the company has real product or technology decisions to make, but the volume of work does not yet justify a full-time executive hire.
+This usually happens when the company has real architecture, platform, data, or AI decisions to make, but the volume of work does not yet justify a full-time executive hire.

 Signals You Need Senior Technology Leadership